Jackson Center, Ohio

 Jackson Center is a village in Shelby County, Ohio, United States.
-The population was 1,462 at the 2010 census.
+The population was 1,441 at the 2020 census.

-Since 1952, Jackson Center has been the home of the popular Airstream travel trailers and motor homes.
+Jackson Center has been the home of the popular Airstream travel trailers and motor homes since 1952.

 Jackson Center is accessible from Interstate 75 at Exit 102, north of the Shelby County seat of Sidney.
 State Route 274 links I-75 to Jackson Center (the exit is signed "Jackson Center/New Bremen").

 History

 Jackson Center was platted in 1835.
 A post office called Jackson Center has been in operation since 1858.